 In addition, the specially configured Battery Management System will reduce the power available when the battery is close to running out.
 This gives you enough power to motor slowly back to shore, but not enough power to foil.
 For safety reasons, you should never ride further from shore than you are prepared to swim.

 The Cruiser wing offers early lift and stable foiling at lower speeds, great carving ability for riding swells.
 The Cruiser wing works well for riders of all weights.
-For beginner riders great than 75kg, the Cruiser wing is recommended.
+For beginner riders greater than 75kg, the Cruiser wing is recommended.

 The Flyer wing offers less drag and requires higher speed to generate foiling lift.
 This wing provides greater top speed and responsive turns at high speed.
 The Flyer wing can we used by heavier riders too, but offers is most efficiency for light weight riders, or experienced riders travelling at higher speed.